 2. Build your own or buy one

-One of the main factors that can help turn 3D printers mainstream is their market price.
-Prices depend mainly on the quality of the output.
-In general, the higher-quality ones tend to go above $1000 - professional printers can even go above $2000 e.g. the MakerBot series.
-But if you are just dipping your toes in 3D printing, you can start with simple models that go for as low as $100.
+The price of 3D printers for sale in New Zealand is changing all the time.
+Prices depend mainly on the quality of the output, ease of use and longevity (quality of the components used).
+In general, the higher-quality ones tend to go above $1000 - professional printers can even go above $5000 e.g. the Creatbot or Cubicon series.
+But if you are just dipping your toes in 3D printing, you can start with simple models like Creality that go for as low as $100.

 4. Materials used to print